 YouTube’s ad targeting system is based on a variety of factors, including video viewing history, web browsing history, video interaction, and demographic information, such as age, location, and gender.
 This data-driven approach ensures ad relevance to the viewer, benefiting both users and advertisers.

 Have you used YouTube advertising in your campaigns?
-Tell us about it in the comments, and don’t forget to hit the like button if you found this interesting 😎.
+Tell us about it in the comments, and don’t forget to share if you found this interesting.